 For some students, the term poetry can send shivers down their spine, and lead to near deathly illness.
-Well maybe that is a little bit of an exaggeration, but you get the point, and perhaps this has something to do with the way the concept of poetry is being approached in the classroom, as a stand-alone topic of conventions, rather than a creative part of a broader theme.
-It is also common for teachers to suck all the creativity and adventure involved in poetry out of it, by resorting to handing the student a poem to read and having the student answer standardized questions based on the teacher’s or test-creator’s interpretation of the poem.
-This can be problematic, as we can see when we look at the case of the poet that couldn’t answer standardized test questions about her OWN poem, and can also kill a possible emerging love of the art-form.
+Perhaps this has something to do with the way the concept of poetry is being approached in the classroom, as a stand-alone topic of conventions, rather than a creative part of a broader theme.

-As a humanities teacher, I see far more value in approaching subjects like English Language Arts and History through a thematic lens rather than dividing up the course into chapters on short stories, novels, essays, drama, poetry and film.
-How much more exciting and engaging does a thematic unit on ‘The Meaning of Love’ or the ‘Effects of War’ sound than a chapter on Short Stories?
+As a humanities teacher, I see value in approaching subjects like English Language Arts and History through a thematic lens rather than dividing up the course into units on short stories, novels, essays, drama, poetry and film.
+How much more exciting and engaging does a thematic unit on ‘The Meaning of Love’ or the ‘Effects of War’ sound than a unit on Short Stories?

 Bio-poetry allows teachers to open a thematic unit with a fun, engaging and non-threatening poetic lesson that introduces concepts and people the student will engage with throughout the unit.
 It is cross-curricular in nature as it meets both English Language Arts curriculum outcomes as well as the outcomes of other targeted subjects like Social Studies.